CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-4.md

 1. Extracts sentiment, key phrases and entities from unstructured text using the [Text Analytics API](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/)

-:question: **Questions:**

-1. What happens if we do not pass in the `language` parameter while getting the sentiment?

 Create a new Project in [Azure Notebooks](https://notebooks.azure.com/).

 ![Create a Cognitive Services Project](./img/CreateProjectTextAnalytics.png)